 Here are some of the most important facts and statistics about suicide that you should be aware of:

-• Suicide is the second leading cause of death for people age 10 to 34 and the fourth leading cause for people age 35 to 54.
+- The second leading cause of death for people age 10 to 34 and the fourth leading cause for people age 35 to 54 is suicide.

 People of all ages, races, religions, and socioeconomic backgrounds can be affected by suicide.
 Not only does suicide affect the individual, but it affects their family, friends, and community.
 Suicide is an incredibly pervasive problem, and showing compassion to those affected or at risk is one of the best ways to prevent a tragedy.